LarsIX/narrative_index/README.md

 ---

 ## Construction of the AINI Index

-To quantify the AI Narrative Index (AINI), this project implements **three complementary methods** — combining human annotation, Transformer models, and prompt-based weak supervision.
+To quantify the AI Narrative Index (AINI), this project implements **complementary methods** — combining human annotation, transformer models, and dictionary-based methods.

 ### 1. AINI via Manual Annotation and FinBERT Fine-Tuning